appbaseio/Docs/content/docs/reactivesearch/v4/overview/reactivebase.md

 Read more about it over [here](/docs/reactivesearch/v4/advanced/analytics/#configure-the-analytics-experience).

 > Note:
 > This prop has been marked as deprecated.
-Please use the `appbaseConfig` prop instead.
+Please use the `reactivesearchAPIConfig` prop instead.

 ### initialQueriesSyncTime